T-Platforms/tc_browser/README.md

   It is sufficient for building chromium of 54-57 versions, and was also used to build Chromium 71 with newer toolchains added locally.

-* Docker image already contains gcc-5.4 croos compilation toolchain.
+* Docker image only contains gcc-5.4 cross toolchain.
 In order to build with other toolchains you must install them to ``chr/toolchains/``

 * Most of the predefined configurations in ``chr/configs`` were tested with "baikal-rootfs-chromedeps" sysyroot that can be assembled as described above.

-* If directory `chr/chromium/src` is missing, then ``build.sh`` will automatically clone chromium sources to ``chr/chromium/src``.
+* If the directory `chr/chromium/src` is missing, then ``build.sh`` will automatically clone chromium sources to ``chr/chromium/src``.
 Chromium repo have huge size(about 17GB), so it may take long time.
 If you already have chromium checkout you can manualy copy (or symlink) it to `chr/chromium`.

-* Note that build script automatically makes checkout to specified commit/tag and discards all uncommited changes and removes all untracked files/dirs, so be carefull!
+* Note that the build script automatically makes checkout to specified commit/tag and discards all uncommited changes and removes all untracked files/dirs, so be carefull!